kubernetes/community/committee-steering/governance/sig-governance.md

 - *SHOULD* identify, track, and maintain the SIGs enhancements for current release and serve as point of contact for the release team, but *MAY* delegate to another Lead to fulfill these responsibilities
-- *MAY* delegate the creation of a SIG roadmap to other Leads
+- *MUST* ensure the SIG roadmap is shared regularly. *MAY* delegate the creation of a SIG roadmap to other Leads
 - *MUST* organize a main group meeting and make sure [sigs.yaml] is up to date including subprojects and their meeting information but *SHOULD* delegate the need for subproject meetings to subproject owners